Ming-DeMers/Cellular-Automata/INSTALL.md

 Finally, lets use a GUI to observe the board updates in real time.
-- First, open xterm through XQuartz
+- First, open xterm terminal through XQuartz
 - move to the directory ./Cellular-Automata
 - Enter the command $ make gui
 - Observe